JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Evaluation

-When the packet loss rate changes over time, a static fault-tolerance configuration fails to achieve optimal transmission performance.
-We conducted simulation-based evaluations to assess the effectiveness of the proposed data transfer protocols in dynamically adjusting fault-tolerance configurations in response to time-varying packet loss rates.

-First, we conducted simulations to evaluate the performance of three data transfer approaches under a guaranteed error bound: the TCP protocol, a UDP-based protocol incorporating erasure coding with a static number of parity fragments per FTG, and the proposed adaptive protocol shown in~\autoref{alg:transfer_with_err_bound}.
-As illustrated in~\autoref{fig:lambda_time_varying}, the adaptive protocol consistently outperforms the other two approaches under time-varying packet loss rates.
-Notably, the adaptive protocol completes the data transmission in 388.8 seconds, reducing the transmission time by 30 seconds compared to the minimum time achieved by the static fault-tolerance configuration.
+When the packet loss rate changes over time, a static fault-tolerance configuration often fails to achieve optimal transmission performance.
+To demonstrate this, we conducted simulation-based evaluations to assess the effectiveness of the proposed data transfer protocols in dynamically adjusting fault-tolerance configurations in response to time-varying packet loss rates.
+We compare the proposed protocols with two other baseline protocols: the TCP protocol, a UDP-based protocol incorporating erasure coding with a static number of parity fragments per FTG.
+As illustrated in~\autoref{fig:lambda_varying_time}, the adaptive protocol consistently outperforms the other two approaches under time-varying packet loss rates.
+Notably, the adaptive protocol completes the data transmission in 252.4 seconds, reducing the transmission time by about 20 seconds compared to the minimum time achieved by the static fault-tolerance configuration.